Yakrware/yakrware.github.io/about.md

 ### Reversing the Relationship

-This application experiments with reversing this relationship.
-Instead of the engineer prompting a junior-level AI, this application explores a scenario where the human engineer (acting as an architect or senior lead) directs the AI (acting as a junior developer or editor).
-We use a familiar UI platform – the integrated development environment (IDE) and version control system (git) – as the medium for this interaction.
-The human provides instructions, and the AI attempts to execute them or generate code, leveraging its capabilities while the human provides expertise for implementation details, quality control, and critical feedback.
+This application reverses the relationship while fitting it into a common workflow.
+Instead of the engineer prompting a junior-level AI as a peer, or receiving AI code review, we let the AI act as a junior engineer.
+Given a task, it will make its best attempt at implementation.
+Then, using the familiar confines of the Github Pull Request, the senior engineer can ask the AI to refine its code, working towards a solid implementation.

 ### Goals and Vision